kauppine/cybersecuritybase-project/readme.md

 ### A3 Cross-Site Scripting (XSS) ###
 Remove all http.header() related stuff from SecurityConfiguration.java lines 24-28.
-Replace th:utextwith <h2 th:text in index.html line 20.
+Replace th:utext with th:text in index.html line 20.

 ### A5 Security Misconfiguration ###
 Add "http.authorizeRequests().antMatchers("/h2-console/").denyAll();" to line 33 in SecurityConfiguration.java.